Driftini/93Tweaks/README.md

-# Driftini's Win93 Themes
+# Driftini's WINDOWS93 Tweaks
-This repo will be used to contain small WINDOWS93 themes that don't require extra files or anything of that kind.
+This repo will be used to contain small WINDOWS93 apps and themes that don't really require their own repo or anything of that kind.

-Every theme will come with an info file.
+Every tweak will come with an info file that will also cover how to install the tweak.

-To install themes in WINDOWS93, go to **/a/boot/** and drop the CSS files there.